Return to Blog Home

 For most of the section in Italy, though, Gilbert dissects.
 She looks back on her relationships.
 She explains the quirks of life in Rome.
 She acknowledges her struggles with the language.
 She ponders the question of having children - or, in her case, not having them.

 Gilbert writes in a clear, commonsensical way.
 Her tone is neither academic, nor intellectual, nor elevated; it's transparent and conversational with the occasional lovely turn of phrase.
 The emotional inventory performed in such a tone of voice, delivered via short chapters which allow readers to reset and breathe, resonates as genuine and confiding.

 Gilbert goes almost immediately to India after her four months in Italy, shifting her focus from the physical to the spiritual.

-We learn about her guru and the ashram where she stays, her struggles with the mind, desire, meditation, and a chant called the Gurugita, a friend named "Richard from Texas," and her thoughts and feelings about God.
+We learn about her guru and the ashram where she stays, a friend named "Richard from Texas," her thoughts about God, and her struggles with the mind, meditation, and a chant called the Gurugita.

 Sensual Italy, spiritual India.
 Blended Indonesia?

 She is far better acquainted with Eastern spirituality and practice than the average Westerner, and she relays some of that knowledge to the reader.
 Many of the passages - spiritual and esoteric, bordering on the intellectual - recall Janwillem Van de Wetering's The Empty Mirror and A Glimpse of Nothingness .

 Gilbert also describes an intensely spiritual experience where she connects with, well...
 God's energy.
 Such an event is inadequately served by everyday, non-lyrical language - the main tool in Gilbert's linguistic arsenal - which explains why the passage feels superficial.